- What is a Spouse Visa?

 - Not providing a housing report

-- Not providing evidence that you meet the financial requirements for this category
+- Not providing evidence that you meet the UK Spouse Visa financial requirement

 - Not providing evidence that you meet the English requirements for this category